Introduction: Why Planning Is Being Re-Defined

 AI as an Enabler of Better Decisions (Not an End in Itself)

-- Pattern Recognition Amid Volatility: AI supercharges the ability to recognize patterns and anomalies in vast, fast-changing data.
+In our opinion, in 2026 Gartner report’s view of supply chain planning, artificial intelligence (AI) plays an increasingly central role — but not as a replacement for human judgment.
+Its value comes from how it enhances decision-centric supply chain planning by expanding what can be monitored, evaluated, and understood in real time.
+In practical terms, AI makes three key contributions to better decision-making:- Pattern Recognition Amid Volatility: AI supercharges the ability to recognize patterns and anomalies in vast, fast-changing data.
 Machine learning models can detect subtle shifts in demand behavior, lead-time variability, or supplier performance that traditional methods might miss.
 This early warning system allows planners to move beyond static forecasts and respond to emerging signals sooner, before small issues escalate into big problems.

 - Continuous Scenario Evaluation: Instead of generating a single “optimal” plan, AI-driven planning systems can evaluate multiple scenarios and policy options in parallel.
 They present planners with side-by-side comparisons of alternatives.
 This capability aligns perfectly with a decision-centric planning model — the aim isn’t to find the perfect plan, but to understand the pros and cons of different choices before committing.
 In short, AI helps planners ask “What if…?” and quickly crunches the numbers for each option.